 - Rhonda: In terms of the energy part, I was reading about like three really major pathways that seem to lead to autophagy.
 One, being the actual energetic charge of the cell, like ATP status.
 When that lowers, that activates the AMP Kinase pathway.
 And then the amino acid sensing pathway, which then when you don't have enough amino acids, that can basically inhibit mTOR.
 And then there's a third one, the protein assimilation pathway, which I'm not as familiar with essentially how that activates autophagy.

 - Dr. Kroemer: So, it's actually extremely easy.
-When you think about basic biochemistry, one of the central metabolites is Acetyl-CoA.
+When you think about basic biochemistry, one of the central metabolites is acetyl-CoA.
 And so, the cytosolic pool of acetyl-CoA determines the level of protein acetylation for the simple reason that acetyltransferases, which you see acetyl, moiety of Acetyl-CoA, to transfer it on lysine residues in proteins.
 Acetyltransferases are having a low affinity for Acetyl-CoA as compared to kinases which have a high affinity for ATP.
 So if you vary the ATP concentration in the cell, it has little impact on phosphorylation reactions.
 But if you vary acetyl concentrations, it has a major impact on the acetylation level of cellular proteins.
 So that's a major difference.
-And so, since Acetyl-CoA is built in the degradation of glucose, a glycolytic pathway, from pure beta or in the catabolism of branched amino acids, as well as a final product of beta-oxidation.
+And so, since acetyl-CoA is built in the degradation of glucose, a glycolytic pathway, from pyruvate or in the catabolism of branched amino acids, as well as a final product of beta-oxidation.
 All major nutrients are actually supplying Acetyl-CoA as an end product.
-And taking away glucose or amino acids or fatty acids will cause a reduction in the Acetyl-CoA pool which is important to note, it is a cytosolic acid Acetyl-Co-A pool that is accounting for autophagy regulation.
-And this reduction of Acetyl-CoA in the cytosol will cause deacetylation at the end of cellular proteins, hundreds of different proteins, and hence, a sort of multi punked induction of major subpathways of the apoptotic process.
+And taking away glucose or amino acids or fatty acids will cause a reduction in the acetyl-CoA pool which is important to note, it is a cytosolic acid cetyl-Co-A pool that is accounting for autophagy regulation.
+And this reduction of acetyl-CoA in the cytosol will cause deacetylation at the end of cellular proteins, hundreds of different proteins, and hence, a sort of multi-pronged induction of major subpathways of the apoptotic process.
 Autophagy is actually a very complicated process that involves dozens, perhaps hundreds, of different proteins and is regulated by hundreds, perhaps thousands, of additional proteins.
 And so, this common regulation by acetylation is very efficient in stimulating the autophagic pathway.
 As a side effect of deacetylation reactions, you usually also observe from the inhibition of mTOR and the activation of AMP Kinase.
 So, everything comes together at the end.
 There's no exclusivity for one or the other pathway.
 They are connected.

 - Rhonda: Really?
 So, changing the acetylation status of proteins affects mTOR and AMP Kinase?